 FIND YOUR PURPOSE

 Sit down and write out the summaries of important events that brought you to where you are today.
 Just a few lines that communicate to you.
 Trace your journey through these key incidents, so that you can lay out the breadcrumbs that others may follow.

 As you identify these segments, zero in on the purpose of the scene.
 If you can’t identify a purpose, toss the scene.
 Be ruthless about this.
 Here are a few examples of a good purpose for a scene:

-- It introduces an important character
+- Introducing an important character

-- It demonstrates an error you made
+- Demonstrating an error you made

-- It shares a realization you had
+- Sharing a realization you had

 Of course, there are many more, but these give you a few ideas.
 Now, in contrast, here are some examples of bad purposes, which should be avoided at all costs: